-Happy Birthday Donald Duck Comic Strip!by Jim Korkis, staff writer
+Happy Birthday Donald Duck Comic Strip!by Jim Korkis, contributing writer

 Thanks to the generosity of my good friend Lonnie Hicks (and make sure you say "hello" to him when you visit the American Adventure at Epcot's World Showcase and have him share some stories of the attraction), I got to attend the D23 Fanniversary event at the Atlantic Dance Hall at the BoardWalk on Friday, March 8.